 We are asking these figures of authorities to pledge their commitment to supporting care experienced children and young people, by considering them in their plans to tackle youth crime.

-Any decisions and changes that these individuals make will have a huge impact on vulnerable children, so their commitment will be vital to the success of our campaign, and improved opportunities for children and young people in care across England and Wales.
+Any decisions and changes that these individuals make will have a huge impact on children, so their commitment will be vital to the success of our campaign, and improved opportunities for children and young people in care across England and Wales.

 With this in mind, we are asking Police and Crime Commissioners and relevant mayors to commit to the following promises:

 - To work to keep care experienced young people out of the criminal justice system.